microsoft/logrl/README.md

 This repository hosts sample code for the NeurIPS 2019 paper: [van Seijen, Fatemi, Tavakoli (2019)][log_rl].

-We provide code for the linear experiments of the paper as well as the deep RL Atari examples (LogDQN).
+We provide code for the linear experiments of the paper as well as the deep RL Atari 2600 examples (LogDQN).

-## For the license please see LICENSE.
+## For the license, please see [LICENSE](https://github.com/microsoft/logrl/LICENSE).

-The code for LogDQN has been developed by [Arash Tavakoli] and the code for the linear experiments has been developed by [Harm van Seijen].
+The code for LogDQN has been developed by [Arash Tavakoli](https://atavakol.github.io/) and the code for the linear experiments has been developed by [Harm van Seijen](mailto:Harm.vanSeijen@microsoft.com).

 ## Citing